 What do you do when you’re standing in the fairway with 110 yards to the pin?
 This is the shot that drives so many golfers crazy.
 You're stuck in what players call "no man's land."

 Do you swing extra hard with the Sand Wedge?
-That often leads to a thinned or hooks shot from over-swinging.
+That often leads to a thinned shot from over-swinging.
 Do you try to take 15 yards off your Pitching Wedge with a delicate "three-quarter" swing?
 That requires a ton of touch and practice, and most amateurs decelerate, leading to chunked or bladed shots.

 This is precisely where the Approach or Gap Wedge comes in.
 With a loft typically between 48 and 52 degrees, it’s built specifically to hit that 110-yard shot with a simple, comfortable, full swing.
 It takes all the guesswork and manipulation out of the equation.